a11ce/artillery/README.md

 # artillery

-> A zero-, one- or two-player artillery game with AI support.
+> A zero-, one-, or two-player artillery game with AI support.

 ## Setup